configcat/docs/website/docs/targeting/targeting-overview.md

 ### Phased rollout / Canary release / Percentage rollout Scenario

 **Intent:** In our sample company (Whisker Co.), we want to release a new feature called `Park Weather Info`.
-Let's release the feature everyone at Whisker Co. and to `20%` of our users.
-We want to make sure that the new feature is working as expected before we release it to everyone.
+Let's release the feature to everyone at Whisker Co. and to `20%` of our users.
+We want to ensure the new feature is working as expected before we release it to everyone.

 **Solution:** Have a feature flag called `Enable Park Weather Info` with a targeting rule that matches everyone at Whisker Co. and a percentage option of `20%` `ON`.

 #### Dashboard
-Here is how the feature flag looks like on the Dashboard:
+Here is what the feature flag looks like on the Dashboard:
 ![Phased rollout Example](../../static/assets/targeting/targeting-overview/phased-rollout.jpg)

 #### Code